 Even our evening meetings have a social atmosphere with plenty of refreshments before the talks.
 The advent of our morning teas for partner members and a separate one for men members has conjoured up more relief than you can imagine.
 Our picnics are well attended and, because of our funds, acquired through Bunnings sausage sizzles and the 2020 and 2021 fun runs, we are often able to provide free food for the picnics to members and their partners.

 Added to these, our Social Director, Joy Ham, has her committee developing other events like the river cruises we’ve had previously, picnics, breakfasts, lunches and the monthly morning teas.

 We need more patronage of these events.
 It’s a more pleasant and cheerful way of overcoming depression than through specialist psychological advice.
 You owe it to yourself to, at least, give it a go.

 Our next events are shown above.

 Both men and ladies morning teas continue to be attended well and Joy Ham has arranged one very month and they will continue throughout 2022.
 COVID restrictions have affected some of our events but its now all systems go with social activity.
-Presently, all morning teas are held at the North Lakes Sports Club, Flinders Parade, North Lakes with dates shown above.
+Presently, all morning teas are held at the locations and dates shown above.